 Loch Lochy

 Loch Lochy is a large freshwater loch in the Lochaber district.
 With a mean depth of 70 meters, it is the third deepest loch of Scotland.
 It is an extremely picturesque area with high mountains and is traditionally known as a good area for fishing for wild Brown Trout!
+Lizzie, a three-humped, plesiosaur-like creature akin to the Loch Ness monster, is reputed to live in the waters of Lochy.

 At Loch Lochy’s north-eastern end, near Laggan Locks the canal passes the site of a clan battle: the Macdonalds, MacDonnells and Camerons against the Frasers and a small number of Grants.
 This Battle is known as the Battle of the Shirts and took place in the summer of 1544.